Advanced Search

 Negotiating Gender Lines: Women’s Movement across Atlanta Mosques

-Introduction The city of Atlanta has a reputation of promise and opportunity in the American ummah (the Islamic brotherhood and sisterhood), particularly for African American Muslims.
-Indeed, many leave cities such as Chicago and Philadelphia to join the Atlanta ummah, known for its African American Muslim professionals, its progressive African American mosque communities, and its […]
+[author_affiliation] Overview Introduction The city of Atlanta has a reputation of promise and opportunity in the American ummah (the Islamic brotherhood and sisterhood), particularly for African American Muslims.
+Indeed, many leave cities such as Chicago and Philadelphia to join the Atlanta ummah, known for its African American Muslim professionals, its progressive African American mosque communities, […]

 Anniversary

-Readings Jake Adam York reads the poem “Anniversary.”
+[author_affiliation] Overview Readings Jake Adam York reads the poem “Anniversary.”
 Poem text.
 Jake Adam York reads the poem “Consolation.”
 Poem text.
 Jake Adam York reads the poem “Darkly.”
 Poem text.
 Jake Adam York reads the poem “Self-Portrait at a Bend in the Road.”
 Poem text.
-About Jake Adam York Raised near Gadsden in northeast Alabama by his […]
+Interested in submitting your work to Southern Spaces?
+Similar Publications […]

 Rising Up